Wait for You (Elliott Yamin song): Covers, remixes, and compilations

 Filipino R&B singer Kyla covered the song on her sixth album entitled Heartfelt.
-In Super Eurobeat Volume 192, a cover version of "Wait for You" is done by eurobeat artist, Ace.
-The remix was heard in Initial D Fifth Stage.
+In Super Eurobeat Volume 192, a cover version of "Wait for You" was performed by eurobeat artist, Ace.
+This cover was later featured in Initial D Fifth Stage.
 Japanese singer Yusaku Kiyama covered this song in 2008, while Yamin covered Kiyama's song, "Home," in exchange.

 The Midi Mafia featuring Bruce Waynne remix of "Wait for You" is available on iTunes.
 The Jason Nevins GTR Mix of the song has been included on Ultra.2008, a collection of dance club remixes.
 Another remix features the duo Nina Sky.

 "Wait For You" has been included in the Now That's What I Call Music!
 25 collection and the Radio Disney Jams, Vol. 10 compilation.

 "Wait For You" is featured on the soundtrack, 'Wangan Midnight The Movie - Special Driving Style.' (湾岸ミッドナイト THE MOVIE - Special Driving Style) The movie itself is a film adaption of the popular Manga and Anime series, Wangan Midnight which was released in theaters across Japan in September 2009.
 The song appears as the twelfth track on the album.
 It is also played in one part when Tatsuya and Eriko go to the gas station.